 Just think how much your fridge is used!
 It’s worth investing thought and time into organising it and making the most of this prime bit of space.

 If you have removable shelving, ensure it’s stacked at the correct heights for your requirements.
 It may pay to remove a shelf completely or move one up or down.

 Keep food in square, stackable plastic containers rather than round ones, as this shape lets you store more containers and looks neater.
 Or you may find it more space efficient to store food in zip-lock bags.

 Another great space saver is decluttering packaging before you place items in the fridge.
 The cardboard can often be taken off such things as yoghurts and dips as the use by dates are usually printed directly on the pots – this applies to to food stored in cupboards and pantries.

 Top Tip: Line your salad trays with kitchen roll and remove fruit and veg from it’s plastic packaging.
 Keeping these items dry will help them stay fresh and crisp for longer.

 Make use of magnets

-And finally, magnetic strips are easy to pick up from a DIY store, and you can fit them anywhere in your kitchen.
-On your back splash, on the counter, even just on the walls where there’s some negative space.
-With magnetic strips, anything metal can be applied there and stick.
-Knives work well but if you can also use small metal storage pots to contain things and stick them to your magnetic rack.
+And finally, magnetic strips are easy to pick up from a DIY store, and you can fit them anywhere in your kitchen, on your back splash, the counter, or even the walls where there’s some negative space.
+With magnetic strips, anything metal can be applied there and stuck.
+Knives work well and for the best boxed carving knife sets, but if you can also use small metal storage pots to contain things, stick them to your magnetic rack.